pratyush1718/CSE151A-NBA-Dataset/README.md

 Analyze the "Play" column to identify distinct play outcomes.
 Create a mapping of each play to a unique category, such as "make," "miss," "rebound," "turnover," "foul," and "no-play."
 The significance of "no-play" here is a strategy we are going to implement to process frequent null data in the play column.
 We will use pandas apply() function to map each play outcome to its corresponding category, creating a new column for the refactored play vector.
 Then, we will convert the refactored play column into a one-hot encoded format, where each category becomes its own column.
 We also aim to one-hot encode other categorical data such as location, teams playing, etc. Lastly, we will also normalize and split the temporal data part of the dataset (such as game date, time of play, quarter number, secLeft, etc.)

 By the end of our preprocessing step, we will have prepped the data to predict the play that a team will run at any given point in the game!

+## Next Two Models

+## Conclusion
+Our analysis of the model trained on the NBA dataset reveals several key findings.
+The model architecture consists of multiple layers with sigmoid and softmax activationsand prior to training, the dataset undergoes preprocessing steps including feature selection, one-hot encoding, and feature normalization in order to analyse the "Play" column accordingly.
+However, during the training process, the model demonstrates an increase in loss over epochs, which indicates potential issues with vanishing or exploding gradients.
+The classification report and log loss highlight poor performance across various classes and a significant discrepancy between the training and testing errors, suggesting overfitting.
+This overfitting is likely due to the model's high complexity, as indicated by the large number of parameters.
+To improve generalization performance, we will need to resample the data and further refine the preprocessing steps.